fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

         optimizer.step()                  # 5. update parameters
 ```

+Let's break down what happens in each step and what's stored in memory:

+Step 2 (Forward pass): The model computes predictions `y_hat` from inputs `x_batch`.
+During this process, it stores intermediate activations (like $h$ in our earlier example) that will be needed for backpropagation.
+At this point, memory contains: model weights $w_t$, activations, and optimizer states (like $m_{t-1}$ and $v_{t-1}$ for Adam) from previous iterations.

+Step 4 (Backward pass): `loss.backward()` computes gradients $g_t = \nabla_w L(w_t)$ for all parameters.
+This requires the activations stored during the forward pass.
+Memory now contains: $w_t$, activations (still needed), gradients $g_t$, and optimizer states.

+Step 5 (Optimizer step): `optimizer.step()` updates parameters from $w_t$ to $w_{t+1}$ using the gradients $g_t$ and the optimizer's internal state.
+For Adam, this means using $m_{t-1}$ and $v_{t-1}$ along with $g_t$ to compute the update.
+After this step, the optimizer states are updated (e.g., $m_{t-1}$ becomes $m_t$, $v_{t-1}$ becomes $v_t$) and stored for the next iteration.
+Activations can now be freed since they're no longer needed.

+Activations, gradients, and optimizer states don't all exist in memory at the same time.
+During the forward pass, only activations are actively used—gradients don't exist yet, and optimizer states persist from previous iterations but aren't accessed.
+During the backward pass, activations and gradients overlap because you need activations to compute gradients.
+During the optimizer step, gradients and optimizer states overlap as the optimizer uses both to update parameters.
+Activations are typically freed after the backward pass completes, so they don't overlap with optimizer states.

+The peak memory usage occurs during the backward pass when both activations and gradients are in memory simultaneously.
+After the backward pass, activations can be freed, so the optimizer step only needs gradients and optimizer states.

 ![Training Memory Timeline](code/training_memory_timeline.png)

 The timeline shows memory usage across the training loop.
 Here's how each stage maps to the code.
 On line 2 (`y_hat = model(x_batch)`), the forward pass computes and stores activations.
 Memory usage is weights (14 GB) plus optimizer states (28 GB) plus activations (12 GB), totaling 54 GB.
 Gradients don't exist yet.